McSwampy/PHP-Insession/README.md

 Make sure that you have been connected to the MySQL database when using this command.

 This class file will include most MySQL queries and returned data will be in arrays

+FUNCTIONS

+connect($database)	Connects to MySQL server.
+If database specified, selects database on connection. query($query)		Sends the input query to the MySQL database used in the connection above. selectDb($database)	Selects a different database. getDatabases()		Returns an array of database names. getColumns($table)	Returns an array of column names in specified table.